Connect the Raven vault.

-Raven handles the notes.
-Claude, Cursor, and terminal tools handle the assistant work.
-Because the notes are files, you can change tools without changing the notes.
+Raven stores and syncs the notes.
+Claude, Codex, Cursor, and terminal tools do the assistant work.
+Because the notes are files, you can swap tools without touching a single note.

 | Feature | Raven | Typical app-owned notes |